IBM Z System Recovery Boost Everything you need to get started quickly. Get started - Play overview Transcript

 zIIP boost applies to each of the following boost classes: IPL boost, recovery process boost, and shutdown boost.

-There are variations of zIIP boost, depending on how the CPC is configured, as well as the priced System Recovery Boost Upgrade offering that will allow you to take additional advantage of zIIP boost.
+There are variations of zIIP boost, depending on how the CPC is configured.

-The most basic type of zIIP boost is when you have defined initial zIIPs, and no reserved zIIPs that are backed by real processors.
-In this case, the zIIP blurring will happen for the duration of the boost on your defined, entitled zIIPs and at the end of the boost period.
-Normally, non-zIIP eligible work will stop running on zIIPs.
+The most basic type of zIIP boost is when you have defined initial zIIPs and no reserved zIIPs that are backed by real processors.
+In this case, the zIIP blurring happens for the duration of the boost on your defined, entitled zIIPs and at the end of the boost period.
+Normally, non-zIIP eligible work stops running on zIIPs.

-This is the case when you have some zIIPs that are defined as reserved, and some number of those can be backed by physical zIIPs.
-Those reserved zIIPs that can be backed by physical zIIPs will be brought online by the system at the beginning of the boost period, and then taken offline when the boost period is over.
+When you have some zIIPs that are defined as reserved, and some number of those can be backed by physical zIIPs.
+Those reserved zIIPs that can be backed by physical zIIPs are brought online by the system at the beginning of the boost period and then taken offline when the boost period is over.

 GDPS® performance and parallelism increases the speed with which GDPS drives hardware actions, along with enhancing the speed of the underlying hardware services.
-The GDPS enhancements are available in GDPS 4.2 and above running on an IBM z15 or IBM z16.
+The GDPS enhancements are available in GDPS 4.2 and above running on an IBM z15 or higher.

 GDPS takees advantage of the HyperSwap exploitation of recovery process boost.